fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 ---
 ## Online Course System Frontend
-Having established our understanding of Fluent CMS essentials like Entity, Query, and Page, we're ready to build a frontend for an online course website.
+Having established our understanding of FormCMS essentials like Entity, Query, and Page, we're ready to build a frontend for an online course website.

 ---
 ### Key Pages